 By Eric Peterson | Apr 10, 2022

-After two virtual years, the Colorado Manufacturing Awards returned to the Cable Center on the campus of the University of Denver to showcase the companies on the cutting edge of manufacturing in the Centennial State.
+After two virtual years, the Colorado Manufacturing Awards returned to the Cable Center on the campus of the University of Denver to showcase the companies on the cutting edge of manufacturing in the Centennial State in 2022.

 Manufacturing’s modern personality was on full display, including the sector’s deep bench of influential women.
 Past CMA winners April Archer (SaraBella Fishing), Beth Smith (StickerGiant), and Andrea Collins (Eldon James), appeared on video to congratulate finalists in the CMA’s three award categories -- Achievement, and Consumer and Industrial manufacturing.

 Winners accepting the awards also reflected the diversity of sector leadership: Crystal Barrios accepted on behalf of Laws Whiskey House, the Craft Distillery of the Year winner; Karen Hertz, founder of Craft Brewery of the Year winner Holidaily Brewing Company enthusiastically toasted employees and other finalists in the category; ActivArmor’s Diana Hall was named Colorado Manufacturing Woman of the year; and Meghan Marsden claimed the trophy for Innovative Product of the Year winner Veil Intimates.

 Attendees traveled from Durango, Montrose, Fort Collins, Pueblo, Palisade, and Grand Junction, in addition to metro Denver, to take part in the celebration.
 Here's the list of winners: